0xB10C/memo/README.md

 The high fees were caused by a huge transaction flood as the price rose to $20k.
 I regularly had problems with long running scripts due to querying and processing the huge mempool on a low end VPS.
 Due to time constrains I wasn't able to improve the performance.
-This resulted in mempool.observer v1 dieing the not-maintained-death sometime in 2018.
+This resulted in mempool.observer version 1 dieing the not-maintained-death sometime in 2018.

-I've focused full time on Bitcoin in spring 2019 and spend a part of that time to work on v2.
+I've focused full time on Bitcoin in spring 2019 and spend a part of that time to work on version 2.
-V2 is a full rewrite of mempool.observer - only the idea, license and the quote from Maxwell remained.
+Version 2 is a full rewrite of mempool.observer - only the idea, license and the quote from Maxwell remained.
-The goal is to offer way more than v1 did, but build on a foundation with performance and maintainability in mind.
+The goal is to offer way more than version 1 did, but build on a foundation with performance and maintainability in mind.
 I'm open for ideas and feedback.

+## Self-Hosting

+Self-hosting memo is possible, but there is no detailed setup and maintenance documentation written yet.
+You might need to do some exploration on your own to get everything working.
+Keep in mind, that you need a customized Bitcoin Core version to run the Bitcoin Transaction Monitor.

-## Licencse
+## Licence
 This project and all it's files are licensed under a GNU Affero General Public License.